Leading a Healthy Lifestyle

 - Swap salt for things like curry & chili sauces, herbs or hot peppers

-- Choose low-calorie dressings or ask for dressing on the side
+- Ask for dressing and sauces on the side

 - Spice up your salads with chick peas, kidney beans, lentils or mixed greens